Warner Bros. Pictures is saving cinema.

 In early December of 2020, I first sat down to write this article.
 That first line was going to be my headline.
 The same day HBOMax/theater release strategy felt like the best possible decision considering the state of the world.
 Not every theater in the country was closed.
 Those that were open had become dependent mostly on limited run and re-release films.
 Warner Bros. was making the risky decision to keep their film slate moving while offering open cinemas a bone.
 A very tiny bone, but a bone nonetheless.
 That was my gut response, but, holy cow, it was not the popular response.

 It was easy to understand why many see the strategy as an assault on the traditional box office.
-Prior to the pandemic same-day theater/VOD was a rarely used tactic.
-It was mostly practiced by limited run indie flicks that had a difficult time getting on big screens.
+Prior to the pandemic, same-day theater/VOD was rarely used.
+It was mostly practiced by limited-run indie flicks that struggled to get onto big screens.
 It was unheard of for a major distributor to ever do same-day theater/VOD.
 Much less give a film up for free to subscribers on their streaming platform (as far as I know).
 People would stay home.
 Theaters would die.

 That criticism was flawed because it ignored the reality of the world.
 However, in fairness to the critics, Warner Bros. made several missteps leading up to and immediately following the announcement.